 You can also tour the grounds of Cherokee Ranch and learn about nature and scientific discoveries there.
 There are also events going on year-round that you can purchase tickets to, including nature talks and walks, concerts, parties, and more.

-Colorado has many fun things to do outdoors, and golf is one of them (bonus: your golf ball flies farther when you’re a mile above sea level)!
+Colorado has many fun things to do outdoors, and visiting golf courses is one of them (bonus: your golf ball flies farther when you’re a mile above sea level)!

 Red Hawk Ridge Golf is a beautiful course in Castle Rock with an 18-hole course, along with a clubhouse grill, and a practice facility with a putting green.
 You can also get a custom fitting for clubs and spend a special day here.

-This Douglas County open space in Castle Rock is a former farm property, but now has hiking trails that are easy for kids and people of all hiking abilities.
+Not sure what to do in Castle Rock, CO with kids?
+This Douglas County open space is a former farm property, but now has family-friendly hiking trails for all skill levels.

 The three-mile loop takes you past an old barn and rock springhouse.
 You may see elk, deer, and many different birds in the area as well.
 The trails are open to hikers, bikers, and horseback riders.

-Downtown Castle Rock has a collection of local restaurants, shops, bars, coffee places, and more.
+Downtown Castle Rock activities are abundant with a collection of local restaurants, shops, bars, coffee places, and more.
 You can have a meal and spend the afternoon wandering the area.

 Be sure to stop by Festival Park in the heart of Downtown Castle Rock, where community events like concerts and farmers markets happen often.
 One of the best public parks in Castle Rock, it also has a splash pad for kids, fire pits, picnic pavilions, and creek access.